 On with the show

-With one picture book out and two more on the way, Stef is still managing to work full time as well as raise her family.
+With two picture books out, Stef is still managing to work full time as well as raise her family.

 “I wish I could sit around in my pyjamas all day sipping peppermint tea while creating stories that take children to magical worlds.
 However, that is not the reality of writing time!” she says.

 Like a lot of writers, Stef has to squeeze in time around the rest of her life to work on her manuscripts.
-And she is certainly squeezing a lot in.
-She is currently reviewing the artwork and text for her next picture book, working on a new story, and editing the first draft of a middle grade book.
 She also tries to stay active on social media and cultivate networks with other writers and illustrators.

 “It may sound like it was an easy path for me.
 However, I spent months on those books by getting up early each day in the morning darkness and polishing them before the house woke.
 I also developed my writing craft further through the AWC’s Fiction Essentials: Characters course.”